sefcom/FrozenNode-nodeRequireResolver/README.md

    It did not affect the files I am working with, so I probably will not fix these.
 Changes that would be nice:
 1. Allow settings to be set by a config file
-2. Make prepender apart of the process (made a python file)
-3. Little more dynamic
+2. Little more dynamic (java is the main thing now)

 Currently (FOR THESIS RUNNING PROCESS) probably will make bash script or something.